heritai/ml_challenge_emergency_response/README.md

 ## Model Training

 The `model_training.py` module orchestrates the training and evaluation of various machine learning models.
-Presently, it supports:
+Currently, it supports:

 *   Linear Regression
 *   Random Forest Regressor